BENTONITE

 3.Potassium Bentonite:

 This type of bentonite is also known as potassium montmorillonite and is rich in potassium.
-It is used for various industrial and commercial applications, like drilling muds, foundry molds, and pet litter.
+It is used for various industrial and commercial applications, such as drilling muds, foundry molds, and pet litter.

 Bentonite